-- Reassignment or early termination.
+- 1. Reassignment or early termination.
 Occasionally it becomes necessary or desirable to reassign an intern for a portion of the internship, or that the internship be terminated.
 Request for such reassignment or early termination must be made to the Director of Contextual and Experiential Formation.
-(See also Troubled Placements for a full description of the process we follow.) - 2.
-Change of marital status.
-Any intern who contemplates a change of marital status during internship shall inform both the supervisor and the Director of Contextual and Experiential Formation in sufficient time to arrange for necessary adjustments. - 3.
-Generally, it is the policy of TLS that students placed in an internship will not be reassigned unless under extraordinary circumstances.
+(See also Troubled Placements for a full description of the process we follow.) - Change of marital status.
+Any intern who contemplates a change of marital status during internship shall inform both the supervisor and the Director of Contextual and Experiential Formation in sufficient time to arrange for necessary adjustments. - Generally, it is the policy of TLS that students placed in a 2-year internship (2+2 Program) will not be reassigned unless under extraordinary circumstances.
 Reassignment for reasons other than those listed below is at the sole discretion of the Director of Contextual and Experiential Formation in consultation with the Contextual Education committee, faculty, Associate Dean for Academics, candidacy and synod staff.